 Mechanical testing procedures for soft tissues.

+SOFT TISSUE IN THE HUMAN BODY

+Soft tissues are found throughout the body.
+There are many types of soft tissue, including fat, blood vessels and muscle.
+Soft tissue surround, support and connect organs and other tissues in the body.
+The functions of soft tissues include:

+Surround, support and connect organs and other parts

+Give shape and structure to the body

+Protect organs

+Move fluids, such as blood, from one part of the body to another

+Store energy

+The soft tissues of the body include:

+Lymph vessel: lymph vessels are small tubes like blood vessels that run throughout the body.
+They contain lymph fluid to collect and carry waste products, germs and damaged cells away from the body’s tissues.

-.: there are 3 types of muscle – smooth muscle, skeletal muscle and cardiac muscle.
+Muscle: there are 3 types of muscle – smooth muscle, skeletal muscle and cardiac muscle.

 Smooth muscle works automatically without you thinking about it.
 It is found in the walls of the body’s hollow organs such as the stomach and blood vessels, smooth muscles allow organs to relax and get bigger or tighten and get smaller.